Current Market Conditions (Seattle/Puget Sound)

 SELLERS:

-This doesn’t mean you can ‘name your price’.
+This doesn’t mean sellers can ‘name their price’.
 In fact, it’s still easy to suffer missteps as a seller in this market.
-Make no mistake about it, buyers in this market are savvy and unsatisfactory listings are quickly passed over for better ones.
-That’s why it’s perhaps more important than every to put an experienced, dedicated real estate broker on your side.
+Make no mistake about it: buyers in this market are savvy and unsatisfactory listings are quickly passed over for better ones.
+To be a successful seller, it’s important to focus on what you can control (home prep, presentation/marketing, pricing) and be aware of the dynamics of what you cannot control (interest rates, weather, economic factors, market activity, other listings).
+That’s why it’s so important to put an experienced, dedicated real estate broker on your side.
 In the world of real estate, mistakes can be costly and second chances are very rare.
 Contact me for more information on today’s market and how you can make the most of it!

 DISTRESSED SELLERS: